Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

 \section{Register Allocation}

-Register allocation takes as input a function where instructions of a particular processor have already been selected.
-Functions are typically represented by their control-flow graph (CFG).
-A basic block in the CFG consists of a straight-line sequence of \emph{instructions} of maximum length.
+Register allocation takes as input a function where instructions of a particular processor have been selected.
+Functions are usually represented by their control-flow graph (CFG).
+A basic block in the CFG is a straight-line sequence of \emph{instructions} without branches from or into the middle of the sequence.
 Instructions use and define \emph{temporaries}.
-Temporaries are storage locations holding values corresponding to program variables after instruction selection.
+Temporaries are storage locations holding values corresponding to program and compiler-generated variables in the IR.

-A \emph{program point} is located between two consecutive statements.
+A \emph{program point} is located between two consecutive instructions.
 A temporary~$t$ is \emph{live} at a program point if $t$ holds a value that might be used in the future.
 The \emph{live range} of a temporary~$t$ is the set of program points where $t$ is live.
-Two temporaries \emph{interfere} if their live ranges overlap.
+Two temporaries holding different values \emph{interfere} if their live ranges overlap.

+Figure~\ref{fig:sum-c} shows the C source code of a function returning the sum of the \code{n} elements of an array~\code{v}.
+Figure~\ref{fig:sum-cfg} shows its corresponding CFG in the form taken as input to register allocation.
+In this form, temporaries $\Temp{1}$, $\Temp{2}$, and $\Temp{3}$ correspond directly to the C variables \code{v}, \code{n}, and \code{s}; $\Temp{4}$ corresponds to the end of the array (\code{v + n}); and $\Temp{5}$ holds the element loaded in each iteration. $\Temp{1}$, $\Temp{3}$, $\Temp{4}$, and~$\Temp{5}$ interfere with each other and $\Temp{2}$ interferes with $\Temp{1}$ and $\Temp{3}$, as can be seen from the live ranges depicted to the left of the CFG.
+The example uses the following MIPS32-like instructions~\cite{Sweetman2006}: \code{li} (load immediate), \code{add} (add), \code{addi} (add immediate), \code{bge} (branch if greater or equal), \code{load} (load from memory), \code{blt} (branch if lower than), and \code{jr} (jump and return).
+The \code{sum} function is used as running example throughout the paper.